Commit-Boost/commit-boost-client/docs/docs/get_started/configuration.md

 docker compose -f cb.docker-compose.yml exec cb_signer curl -X POST http://localhost:20000/reload
 ```

+### Signer module reload

+The signer module takes 2 optional parameters in the JSON body:

+- `jwt_secrets`: a string with a comma-separated list of `<MODULE_ID>=JWT_SECRET` for all modules.
+- `admin_secret`: a string with the secret for the signer admin JWT.

+In the case that someone of those isn't present, that parameter won't be updated.

 ### Notes

 - The hot reload feature is available for PBS modules (both default and custom) and signer module.